liquity/dev/README.md

 Along with `StabilityPool.sol`, these contracts hold Ether and/or tokens for their respective parts of the system, and contain minimal logic:

-`ActivePool.sol` - holds the total Ether balance and records the total stablecoin debt of the active troves.
+`ActivePool.sol` - holds the total Ether balance and records the total stablecoin debt of the active Troves.

-`DefaultPool.sol` - holds the total Ether balance and records the total stablecoin debt of the liquidated troves that are pending redistribution to active troves.
-If a trove has pending ether/debt “rewards” in the DefaultPool, then they will be applied to the trove when it next undergoes a borrower operation, a redemption, or a liquidation.
+`DefaultPool.sol` - holds the total Ether balance and records the total stablecoin debt of the liquidated Troves that are pending redistribution to active Troves.
+If a Trove has pending ether/debt “rewards” in the DefaultPool, then they will be applied to the Trove when it next undergoes a borrower operation, a redemption, or a liquidation.

-`CollSurplusPool.sol` - holds the ETH surplus from troves that have been fully redeemed from.
+`CollSurplusPool.sol` - holds the ETH surplus from Troves that have been fully redeemed from.
 Sends the surplus back to the owning borrower, when told to do so by `BorrowerOperations.sol`.

 `GasPool.sol` - holds the total LUSD liquidation reserves.
-LUSD is moved into the `GasPool` when a trove is opened, and moved out when a trove is liquidated or closed.
+LUSD is moved into the `GasPool` when a Trove is opened, and moved out when a Trove is liquidated or closed.

 ### Contract Interfaces